unh-aes-resources/org-workflow/workflow/tech_consultant_guide.md

 	  Further, sub-teams can be created in this “Students” team.
 This is mostly done for team assignments/projects.

-  - Repositories:
+- **Repositories:**

   All the students in the “Students” team can create their own repositories in the organization.

   Each student will be a member of multiple repositories in this organization: Few as a contributor and few as a reader.

   If a repository is created by tech-consultant, it needs to be empty so that no synchronization issues arise when pushing local to remote.

-    Types of repos:
+###### Types of repos:
   - Starter code repositories
   - Individual student repositories
-    - Team homework repos
-    - Team project repositories
+  - Team homework repos  - Team project repositories

-    Steps to create EMPTY repositories:
+###### Steps to create EMPTY repositories:
   - Naming convention:
   - Individual Student repos: Firstname-lastname
   - Team homework repos: homeworkname-xxx-yyy, where xxx and yyy are github usernames/first names of the students in the team.
   - Homework and lab solution repos: homework/lab name-solution Team project repos: projectnumber-xxx-yyy-zzz

-    Creating repository from github.com website:
+###### Creating repository from github.com website:
     1. Click on New and enter the repo name.
 Please follow naming convention.
     2. Select visibility: Private
     3. Click on Create repository.

     Now, you must give access to the student who should own that repository.
 The student should be given “write” access to this repository.